Skip to main content

 To add a heatmap to a query:

-1. In Query Builder, select the field within the VISUALIZE clause.
+1. In Query Builder, select the field within the SELECT clause.

 2. Enter HEATMAP and the field you want visualized within parentheses.
 Alternatively, begin typing HEATMAP and select query components from the autocomplete prompts that Honeycomb provides.